 The Chicago Skyway is a steel cantilever bridge that connects the Dan Ryan Expressway (I-94) with the Indiana Toll Road (Interstate 90) in Illinois.
 Dominating the southeastern skyline of Chicago, the 7.8-mile Skyway was constructed in the 1950s and opened in April 1958 to cross over steel mills, railroads, homes and the Calumet River.
 The bridge did not carry as much traffic as initially anticipated, but the growth of casinos in Northwestern Indiana increased traffic counts.
 In 1999, city of Chicago administrators determined that the Chicago Skyway was never officially incorporated into the Interstate Highway System.6 This may have been due to the fact that the Skyway was not up to current Interstate standards.
 As a result of this determination, all Interstate 90 reassurance shields have an additional “TO” banner affixed above them.

 The elevated roadway underwent a reconstruction project between 1999 and November 2004.5 Prior to the completion of this project, the road was falling apart.
 With completion of the new Skyway deck, ramps, and three continuous, through lanes of travel, it is possible that the Skyway is closer to meeting Interstate standards.
-Of course, the Chicago Skyway is one of many Interstate Highways that are not up to the latest Interstate standards (see most of Interstate 278 in New York, for instance).
+Of course, the Chicago Skyway is one of several Interstate Highways that are not up to the latest Interstate standards such as I-278 in New York.
 As a result of this finding, one could claim that Interstate 90 has a gap, but to the average driver, it is not noticeable.

 Following reconstruction of the Chicago Skyway, the Chicago City Council voted to lease the bridge to a private company, the Skyway Concession Company, LLC (SCC), for 99 years.
 The agreement started in January 2005, infusing the city of Chicago with $1.83 billion from SCC.
 In exchange, SCC collects toll proceeds and provides for administration, toll collection, maintenance, and operations of the Skyway.
 The City of Chicago, meanwhile, continues to provide police to patrol the freeway.
 This arrangement was the first of its kind in the country.